 This grilled dinner salad is packed with delicious summer flavors.

 Grilling caramelizes the natural sugar found in fruit, which intensifies its sweetness.
-Balsamic vinegar complements the grilled fruit.
+Balsamic vinegar adds dimension and contrast.

 Portobello mushrooms are great grilled.
 Serve on hamburger buns with lettuce and tomato.

 Try grilling lemons, cut-side down, alongside this grilled salmon.
 Grilled lemons have a sweeter, concentrated flavor and make for a fun presentation.

 This grilling technique infuses the salmon with lemon flavor.
 Serve open-faced on grilled sourdough bread.

 This fish curry is lower in fat and calories than many curries because it calls for low-fat soy milk or skim milk instead of coconut milk.